Pharma Tips-27

 - Immunosuppressant: cyclophosphamide, MTX and cytarabine.

-- Others: cyclophosphamide (hemorrhagic cystitis), procarbazine (leukemia), asparaginase (pancreatitis).
+- Others: cyclophosphamide (hemorrhagic cystitis), procarbazine (leukaemia), asparaginase (pancreatitis).

 Pharma Tips-9